 Most lessons in this unit will be related to either the case studies provided or the student portfolio, as indicated.
-Encourage students to keep all of their work together for their portfolio and to bring their portfolio materials to class every day.
+Each student will be given a duo-tang in which they will keep all of their work for their portfolio.
+Students must bring their portfolio materials to class every day.
 You may want to collect parts of the portfolio for assessment throughout the unit.